What is Sthan?

 Here's the uncomfortable headline up front: credible, current, India-specific conversion-rate percentages for the real-estate funnel are genuinely scarce in public sources.
 Most of the confident-looking numbers you'll see online trace back to vendor marketing with no underlying study.
 So rather than invent a clean figure, this post separates what the data actually supports from what it doesn't.

-What the data does show: speed, not just rate
+What does the data actually show: speed, not rate?

 The one robust, repeatedly-reported Indian dataset comes from ANAROCK, whose ASTRA analytics platform tracks the residential funnel across the top cities.
 Importantly, its headline metric is conversion time — days from lead to confirmed booking — rather than a conversion-rate percentage.